headjoe3/Rocrastinate/docs/1-3-component-state-reduction.md

 In addition to `get()` doing more that directly returning the value in the store, the function `set()` also does more than directly mutating the value in the store.
 It also keeps track of each key that was changed, and notifies any observers of the change.

 You can observe store changes using the `store.subscribe('path.to.key', callback)` function.
-Unlike get and set, the key path is denoted using the dot notation. subscribing to the empty string `''` will observe all store changes.
+Unlike `getState` and `setState`, the key path is denoted using the dot notation. subscribing to the empty string `''` will observe all store changes.

 Example:
 ```lua